raoulbia-ai/music-muse/README.md

     ```

 4. **Start the application**:
-    You can start both the frontend and backend with a single command from the `frontend` directory.
+    To run the frontend, use the following command in the `frontend` directory:
     ```sh
     npm start
     ```

-    To run the backend separately, use the following command in the `backend` directory:
+    To run the backend, use the following command in the `backend` directory:
     ```sh
-    flask run
+    python app.py
     ```

 Now, your Music Muse application should be up and running.
 Enjoy exploring your favorite artist's albums and songs with ease!